 Susan Baidawi, Rosemary Sheehan

-‘Crossover’ Children in the Youth Justice and Child Protection Systems explores the outcomes faced by the group of children who experience involvement with both child protection and youth justice systems across several countries, including the US, UK, Canada, New Zealand, and Australia.
-Situated...
+"Crossover" Children in the Youth Justice and Child Protection Systems explores the outcomes faced by the group of children who experience involvement with both child protection and youth justice systems across several countries, including the United States, United Kingdom, Canada, New Zealand, and...

 John L. M. McDaniel, Karlie E. Stonard, David J. Cox

-This book draws together the insights of eminent academics and specialists to present an overview of past, present and future approaches to transnational policing throughout the Anglophone world.
-It aims to revitalize the study of transnational policing by showing that past and present developments...
+This book draws together the insights of eminent academics and specialists to present an overview of past and present approaches to transnational policing throughout the Anglophone world.
+It aims to revitalize the study of transnational policing by showing that past and present...

 Wendy O'Brien, Cédric Foussard